johnpeart/johnpeart.github.io/src/posts/share/2024-11-19-digital-identity-inclusion-monitoring.md

 We think inclusion is imperative.
 Everyone who chooses to use a digital identity should be able to do so.

-That's why we're monitoring how accessible and inclusive the digital identity and attribute services certified against the government's trust framework are.
+That’s why we're monitoring how accessible and inclusive the digital identity and attribute services certified against the government’s trust framework are.

 [Katie Sunley](https://www.linkedin.com/in/katie-sunley-96659887/) writes about the findings from our first inclusion monitoring report on the OfDIA “Enabling digital identity” blog.